vjeranc/moan/README.md

 ===================

-This library provides the functionality of that kind of analysis.
-One example of where this might be useful is 'concraft' tagging library.
+This library provides the functionality of that kind of tags-per-word analysis.
+One example of where this might be useful is [concraft] tagging library.
 Before the POS-tagging one needs to have a set of possible tags for a word from which the correct one is disambiguated.
+Although, it is assumed that the sentences are separated and tokenized.

 For a sufficiently large construction corpus this analyzer might only benefit from additional regular expressions for punctuation and number matching.
 There is a possibility of returning a set of possible tags that isn't complete - the set doesn't contain a correct tag.
 If construction corpus isn't sufficiently large, there might be a fair amount of incomplete sets on unseen named entities (person names, corporation names etc.).